The future of IoT: 10 predictions about the Internet of Things

 6. 5G Networks will continue to fuel IoT growth

-Major wireless carriers will continue to roll out 5G networks in 2019.
+Major wireless carriers will continue to roll out 5G networks.
 5G — fifth-generation cellular wireless — promises greater speed and the ability connect more smart devices at the same time.

 Faster networks mean the data accumulated by your smart devices will be gathered, analyzed and managed to a higher degree.
 That will fuel innovation at companies that make IoT devices and boost consumer demand for new products.